Working With Us

-According to IMS, the worldwide biologics market is estimated to be worth $120bn.
-Within this sector, Datamonitorforecasts that global sales of antibody-based therapeutics could reach $58bn by 2014.
+The worldwide biologics market is estimated to be worth in the hundreds of billions of dollars.
 Not only is the number of biologics expanding, but the size of acquisitions is also growing with more cash offered up front.

 Novel Expression Systems